dladd/pyFormex/sphinx/tutorial.rst

 Likewise you can see the property numbers from a ``print(F.prop)`` instruction.

 But once you start using large data structures, this information may become difficult to handle.
-You are usually better of with some generalized information about the Formex object.
+You are usually better off with some generalized information about the Formex object.
 The :class:`Formex` class provides a number of methods that return such information.
 The following table lists the most interesting ones.